Updates / Resources

 We can recommend one of Thailand's most reputable teacher recruitment agencies Teachers for Thailand to teachers who want a job ready waiting for them; they do Skype internviews, airport pick-up, help with accommodation and assist with work permits.
 They only recruit degreed native speakers, though.
 There are many teacher recruitment agencies in Thailand, many are legit, some aren't.
 Always ask for the agency's license and registration number prior to commiting yourself to the job.
 Avoid agencies that don't pay for sick days, public holidays, or visa trips.
 Some agencies offer short four months contracts.
 These types of contracts often come with little or no benefits and are perhaps more suitable for backpackers who want to earn just enough to fund an extra month or two travelling around Thailand.

 KruTeacher also recommends newbies to join Thailand's biggest most popular discussion forum where members can ask questions and/or share and exchange information on the teaching scene in Thailand.
-We are also happy to hear from the more established teachers residing in Thailand by the way of sharing a blog entry on our website here.

 Recommended for teachers and students alike is a website by Thailand teacher/blogger Mr. Richard Barrow for learning English called The English Room.
 Richard created this website as an e-learning project for students at Sriwittayapaknam School in Samut Prakan.
 Students at this school, including kindergarten, go up to the computer room and use the website at least once a week.
 Richard allows free access for students from Thailand and around the world to use the website for free.
 There is no annoying advertising and so safe for children to use by themselves.
 New quizzes are being added all the time.
 One of the ways Sriwittayapaknam School use The English Room website is to prepare their students for the Primary 6 O-Net national English exams.
 Their Primary 4 and 5 students take this exam unofficially to see how prepared they are.
 Primary 4 students at Sriwittayapaknam School are averaging 72% (some as high as 97%) and Primary 5 students are averaging around 83% (some 100%).
 The national average for 2018's O-NET exam was very low at 35%.
 KruTeacher and Richard Barrow hope more students and teachers use this free website, then Thailand can get that national average up!